PseudoSyntax/Ubuntu-20.04-Kernel-Setup-Instructions/README.md

 -When it finishes booting go to "advanced Ubuntu Options" and select kernel with your name to boot up

+-You can run the command below to ensure you booted the right kernel.
+It should have your name or whatever you named the .config file

+>uname -r

 ## **Making a Syscall Successfully**
 -Make sure your inside your booted kernel